 4. Lodge your application with us

-In the lodgement meeting we again go over your application.
 If your application has insufficient information it will be returned to you advising what additional information is required.
 If your application is accepted you will be advised by an acknowledgement letter.

 5. Site Visits